savala/git-tidbit/README.md

 pip install git-tidbit
 ```

+*If you have trouble on OS X due to permissions, try out `pip install --user git-tidbit`

 Once installed, you'll need to run `git init` in your existing repositories to pull in our
 post-commit hook.
 If you'd like to do this for all of your existing repos, use the following: